AndrewidRizk/AndrewidRizk/README.md

 ![Hello world](https://user-images.githubusercontent.com/97995173/213803886-bdbd604c-5511-4544-b59b-0b4452aa8ad4.png)

 ### Bio 🙋‍♂️
+- If it does not exist.
+We are workinf on it.
 - A second year student in York University 📖
 - I'm born and raised in Egypt ☥
 - I moved to Canada when I was 17 🍁